iia/Thirst/README.md

 # Thirst

-Thirst is a system that can monitor soil moisture and send notifications via email in case the moisture is above or below a pre-configured threshold.
+Thirst is a battery operated system that can monitor soil moisture and send notifications via email in case the moisture is above or below a pre-configured threshold.

 The main purpose of this system is to monitor plants and when they might need